JSensebe/jsensebe.github.io/projects/heroes-of-ruin.md

 To work around this, I:

-- moved the entity during the brief transition frames
+- moved the entity during the brief transition frames where the characters (and their shadows) would not be visible
 - swapped its data to represent the next character
-- synchronized shadows and equipment changes
 - ensured the transition appeared seamless to the player

 This technique allowed the menu to present multiple fully equipped characters despite the engine’s constraints.